-Pain prevention is one of the main reasons your scoliosis should be treated. is needed is to manage or attempt to prevent pain.
-Pain is disruptive, and unrelenting pain not only affects affects your an individual’s personal and emotional life, it can.
-Pain can have major effects in many other aspects of a person’s life, as well.
+Pain prevention is one of the main reasons your scoliosis should be treated.
+Pain can be disruptive and unrelenting.
+It not only affects an individual’s personal and emotional life, but it can have major effects in many other aspects as well.
 Our most important job is to find surgical solutions to attempt to remove or alleviate pain.

 How many physicians across the country specialize in scoliosis surgeries?

 There are a small number of physicians in the United States who truly specialize in scoliosis surgery.
 What’s unique about the Baylor Scott & White Scoliosis Centers is that we provide care to patients with complex spinal curvatures and those who have had prior spine procedures.